The Practice of Wakefulness

 For example, blinded by these attributes, they are disappointed or stressed when they cannot consistently obtain results.
 The more one tries in this way, the more stress and suffering increases.

-One may listen to a Dhamma talk or read discources with expectations of a certain outcome and develop aversion, when for example the information was not presented or given in the way it was expected.
+One may listen to a Dhamma talk or read discourses with expectations of a certain outcome and develop aversion, when for example the information was not presented or given in the way it was expected.

 Often, practitioners confuse desire itself with making an effort, and as a result, they don't have anything to show for this effort.
 Or they do make an effort, but the effort is not put into the right place.
 They have not understood that the Gradual Training is about renunciation and letting go.
 There is nothing to obtain or achieve; it is the letting go of desire and aversion.